stackblaze/logs-drilldown2/docs/sources/labels-and-fields/_index.md

 - **Label** filter: Lets you search for or select label names from the menu.
 - **Single / Grid / Rows**: Lets you select how the labels are displayed, in a grid or in rows.
-- **Select** button: Click to access a breakdown of the label's values, seeing the log volumes visualized along the way.
+- **Select** or **Include** button: Click to access a breakdown of the label's values, seeing the log volumes visualized along the way.
 - **Menu** (three dots): Click to navigate to [Grafana Explore](https://grafana.com/docs/grafana-cloud/visualizations/explore/).

 ## Filtering logs by label